CodesbyEkan/WeatherApp/README.md

 # WeatherApp
-A weather app providing forecasted details for daily use.
+A weather app providing forecasted weather details for daily use.

+#Programming Tool used:
+1. Html
+2. Css
+3. Javascript
+4. APIs